Actify

 Event Invitation (Professional)

-Subject: [Event Name] — [Date] Hi team, We're hosting [Event Name] on [Date] at [Venue], [Time]–[Time].
-What to expect: team challenges, great food, and a few surprises.
-No trust falls — promise.
-Details: - Teams assigned in advance (check your email [Date]) - Dress: [Code] - Food & drinks: Covered - Parking: [Details] RSVP by [Date] so we can plan teams: [Link] Questions?
-Reply here.
+Subject: [Event Name] — [Date] Hey [Name / team], We're doing [Event Name] on [Date] at [Venue], [Time]–[Time].
+Expect: team challenges, good food, and at least one thing that'll surprise you.
+No trust falls — I promise.
+A few logistics: - Teams get assigned in advance (you'll hear [Date]) - Dress: [Code] - Food and drinks: we've got it - Parking: [Details] RSVP by [Date] so we can sort teams: [Link] Questions?
+Just reply.

-The 'no trust falls' line consistently gets positive responses and sets the right tone.
+The 'no trust falls' line consistently gets a laugh and sets exactly the right tone.

 Vendor Brief Template